starlordgroot/soundfolio/README.md

 _Your personal music journal — log, rate, and reflect on the songs that shaped your mood._

 **Soundfolio** is a fullstack web application that helps you catalog and revisit the music that meant something to you.
 Think of it as your own music diary meets greatest hits archive.
-You can log songs with ratings, reviews, vibes, and even fetch album art and metadata from external sources like iTunes or Spotify.
+You can log songs with ratings, reviews, moods, and even fetch album art and metadata from external sources like iTunes or Spotify.

 ---